"The Pinpoint System makes a positive impact in making staff and pupils much safer."

 Due to the conditions they present with, some students are prone to exhibiting very challenging behaviour, which can expose staff to assault from (usually unintentional) outbursts of violent activity.

-To help reduce the number of possible issues and better manage those that do arise, Carrongrange High School has installed a Pinpoint Personal Attack Alarm System.
+To help reduce the number of possible issues and better manage those that do arise, Carrongrange High School contacted Pinpoint.

-The ability for an endangered staff member to summon help is critical in two scenarios: In the first example, a staff member feels that a potentially difficult situation is evolving either between themselves and a student; or between the student and another student or a member of the public.
+The need for a staff member to summon help is critical in two scenarios: In the first, a staff member feels that a potentially difficult situation is evolving either between themselves and a student; or between a student and another student or a member of the public.
 Experience in a number of similar settings has demonstrated that the appearance of another staff member at the scene is frequently enough to diffuse the potentially aggressive situation.
 Consequently, a method for the staff member to secretly and silently summon assistance is needed.
 This surreptitious call for assistance is one of the functions built into the Pinpoint Personal Infrared Transmitters (PIT) body-worn device.
 The staff member simply presses a small button and can be certain that help is on its way.